 You Need to Have a Spotter to Lift Heavy

-Maybe once upon a time this was true, before advances in self-spotting equipment such as power racks with adjustable safety bars found is most high street gyms or rubber bumper plates that can be dropped like those used in Olympic lifting.
-With these advances in gym equipment you can now push yourself harder than before without exclusively needing a spotter.
+Maybe once upon a time, this was true, before advances in self-spotting equipment such as power racks with adjustable safety bars found in most high street gyms or rubber bumper plates that can be dropped like those used in Olympic lifting.
+With these advances in gym equipment, you can now push yourself harder than before without exclusively needing a spotter.
 However, there are a few things to keep in mind when training heavy to ensure you avoid injury and get the most out your training;

 - Use a rack with pins and safety bars to catch the weight if you fail

 - Know your limits and don’t go to failure

 - Leave a rep or 2 in the tank on each set and work towards continual progression

 - Stop before your form breaks down to decrease the risk of injury

 Whether you’re hunting for a new PB, trying to increase your strength or simply looking to test your 1 rep max you can now do this with less reliance on a spotter provided you have a safety system in place.